zainbaksh/xolox-meet-aws/README.md

 --file upload- later
 --file sharing

-**IMPORTANT** added ice debuging from lines 182 to 208 in index.html will remove once backend is stable
+**IMPORTANT** added ice debuging from lines 182 to 208 in index.html will remove once backend is stable.